-Education is the only way to close the gap between north and south – Farouk Aliu Mahama
+Education is the only way to close the gap between North and South – Farouk Aliu Mahama

 Speaking at a short ceremony to commission a renovated primary school at Gbambaya, Alhaji Farouk reiterated that the future of Yendi and Dagbon depends on young ones who hail from the area.

-The MP noted that the renovation works are in fulfillment of his pledge to give the school a facelift.
+The MP noted that the renovation works is in fulfillment of his pledge to give the school a facelift.

 He stressed that the school is expected to provide a conducive environment to ensure effective teaching and learning by the teachers and students.